-Medicare is often an essential component of one’s retirement plan, especially as healthcare costs continue to rise.
+Medicare is often an essential component of one’s retirement plan, especially as healthcare costs continue to increase.
 Its many complex offerings can be challenging to navigate for retirees and those approaching retirement.

-Ari Parker, co-founder and head Medicare advisor for Chapter, a leading Medicare advisory practice, and author of It's Not That Complicated: The Three Medicare Decisions to Protect Your Health & Money, highlights important elements to consider when signing up for Medicare or evaluating existing Medicare coverage.
+Ari Parker, co-founder and head Medicare advisor for Chapter and author of It's Not That Complicated: The Three Medicare Decisions to Protect Your Health & Money, highlights essential elements to consider when signing up for Medicare or evaluating existing Medicare coverage.

 The A and Bs of Medicare